MAIN FLOOR TUTORING (Spanish & ESL)

-- Review our FA20 ESL/Spanish Tutoring Schedule (Zoom).
+- Review our SU21 Spanish Tutoring Schedule (Zoom).
 The schedules are in .PDF format for easy download.
 The schedules are subject to change at any time, so always check to make sure you have the most up-to-date schedule.

 - Click on the tutor's direct Zoom link to access his/her tutoring session.
 NOTE: Tutor availability and email addresses are listed on each schedule.
 To prepare in advance, please review Zoom training guides below.

 - Please contact one of the following SSC staff members if you are experiencing issues connecting with a tutor (NOTE: Department phones calls cannot be answered at this time):

 - Jose Escotto, SSC Instructional Assistant; firstname.lastname@example.org

 Watch the following Zoom tutorials before you join a meeting:

 - How to join a Zoom Meeting for the first time (YouTube Video): https://www.youtube.com/watch?v=NIYudDeULlw

 - How to join a Zoom Meeting from a Smartphone (YouTube Video): https://www.youtube.com/watch?v=GEQLjLYhuJQ

 - How to Join Zoom for the First Time (PDF)